nickbeckwith/CycloneV-HPS-Example/README.md

 * We overzealously map memory addresses.
 Just be sure to refer to the right location in memory.
 * This maps all LW-AXI memory locations such as the csr registers and LEDs.
 * We do the same for the AXI memory bus but with the AXI address specifications.
+* The H2F_FIFO_IN_CSR_BASE comes from the header file we generated earlier.
+You may have different names and should adjust accordingly.
+By using the generated header file, you can change qsys and assign new addresses but keep the same main.c.
 ```C
 while(1) {
    FIFO_WRITE_BLOCK(fgetc(stdin));